—

 In the mutual mortgage concept, rather than a couple or a family pooling their financial resources and resultant buying power in order to own their own home, the mutual benefit and social justice is expanded to a virtually unlimited level.

-Consider the possibility of ten, twenty, fifty, a hundred individuals with the desire to own their own residence and cease flushing their hard-earned dollars down the toilet coming together to take out a loan through which a major residential property can be developed, like a condominium or other housing development in which each individual person/family/group owns their own dwelling, and in which ‘collective space’ may be utilized by all, within predetermined and agreed upon, reasonable limits.
+Consider the possibility of ten, twenty, fifty, a hundred individuals with the desire to own their own residence and cease flushing their hard-earned dollars down the landlord’s toilet coming together to take out a loan through which a major residential property can be developed, like a condominium or tiny home community or other type of housing development in which each individual person/family/group owns their own dwelling, and in which ‘collective space’ may be utilized by all, within predetermined and agreed upon, reasonable limits.

-Working within the well-established frameworks of ‘economies of scale’ and fixed costs, it’s clear that this rather simple concept enables every individual to own their own home far sooner and more easily than they would if they were attempting said ownership on their own (which is, by the way, why, going back to the general ideology, the wealthy and powerful are reflexively against people coming together for mutual ownership and benefit, which is all socialism really is, and why it’s been declared evil and has been the basis for countless conflicts, wars and lost lives throughout imperial, including U.S., history).
+Working within the well-established frameworks of ‘economies of scale’ and fixed costs, it’s clear that this rather simple concept enables every individual to own their own home far sooner and less expensively than they would if they were attempting said ownership on their own (which is why, again, ‘divide and conquer’ is core to the conservative playbook, and why the wealthy and powerful are reflexively against people coming together for mutual ownership and benefit, which is all collectivism really is, and why the ideology of socialism has been declared evil and has been the basis for countless conflicts and lost lives throughout imperial, including U.S., history), especially considering the cost savings of avoiding the lease contract and thereby wasting their money (producing zero equity).

-The most important of these contractual questions might be: what happens to the development if one or more individuals/families/groups fails to meet their obligations?
+One of the most important of these contractual questions might be: What happens to the development if one or more individuals/families/groups fails to meet their obligations?
 Would the whole mutual mortgage collapse?!
-Again, absolutely not.
+Absolutely not.
 You would simply have a contractual clause in place through which said individuals might be extended credit from within the collective, or might be ‘bought out’ of their interest, or any number of other protective provisions might be put in place to keep the collective mortgage and its massive collective benefits for all involved from collapsing.

 So what’s this second idea, the collective community?
-This is a term for a larger scope of mutually-imparted benefit within residential developments, and residential areas in general.
+Connected to the previous discussion, this is a term for a larger scope of mutually-imparted benefit within residential developments, and residential areas in general.
 Any way in which the people living therein might mutually benefit from collaborative effort and buying power is included.

 —